 evrythng-scan.js v2.0

-See the release notes for information on the rationale behind the changes.
+See the release notes for more information.

 Note